Here you can find answers to the most frequent questions regarding MPS.

 MPS is licensed under the Apache 2.0 License.
 Apache 2.0 is very liberal and allows you to use the system in basically any context you like.
 Companies like e.g. Realaxy have used MPS to build commercial applications.

-Not at the moment, but since languages can be packaged and distributed as jar files, nothing prevents languages from being shared the same way libraries are..
+Since languages can be packaged and distributed as jar files, nothing prevents languages from being shared the same way libraries are.
+A handful of language plugins (both by JetBrains and third parties) for MPS as well as for IntelliJ IDEA have been made publicly available at the JetBrains plugin repository:

 The time it takes to add new languages obviously depends a lot on the complexity of the language.
 Small DSLs can be added in a matter of minutes or hours, if you are familiar with MPS.
 Any language added to MPS can be used as a base language and can be easily extended by you or others.
 But that's probably not what you wanted to know :) Adding *real* programming languages as new base languages is a little bit more work, because general-purpose languages are typically rather large (with the exception of languages like Lisp, which would be trivial to add :-)).
 A good benchmark is the C base language recently implemented by the mbeddr.com folks.
 They reported 2-3 person month of work to implement all of C in MPS.

 MPS already supports notations that are not possible with parser-based systems.
 For example, MPS ships with an extension to BaseLanguage that can do fraction bars and big math symbols (such as the big symbol sign).
 In addition, MPS supports tables, as demonstrated by the decision tables example in the mbeddr project.
 It is also possible to embed any swing widget into an editor.
-Support for graphical notations out of the box will be provided in the MPS 3.0 release.
+Support for graphical notations out of the box has been added in the MPS 3.1 release.

-MPS has originally been developed as an in-house project at JetBrains, so there are several use cases within MPS.
-For example, the Youtrack bug tracking software has been developed with MPS.
-A number of Java extensions for web development have been created and used in this project.
-Another prominent use case is Realaxy, which is a full-blown IDE for the Action Script language.
-A third well-known example is the mbeddr.com project, which provides an extensible C-based IDE for embedded software development.
+MPS has originally been developed as an in-house project at JetBrains, so there are several use cases within JetBrains.
+A well-known example is the mbeddr.com project, which provides an extensible C-based IDE for embedded software development.

 The mbeddr folks have done a little load test.
 They have found that single root elements (the equivalent of files in a classical IDE) can easily go up to 4.000 lines without serious performance issues.
 They have also measures that a C system with up to 100.000 lines of C code should work fine.

 Currently, MPS is a standalone application, implemented in Java so it runs on all major platforms.
-In the 3.0 timeframe, there will be support for deploying languages into IntelliJ IDEA as well as Eclipse.
-Language *development* will still be done with the MPS standalone application, but language *use* will be possible in Eclipse and IDEA.
-This will give you much better options when integrating MPS-based DSLs into your Java and other applications.
+In the 3.0 version MPS added support for deploying languages into IntelliJ IDEA.
+Language *development* is still done with the MPS standalone application, but language *use* is now possible in IntelliJ IDEA.
+This gives users much better options when integrating MPS-based DSLs into your Java and other applications.

 There is a MPS community forum, where you can get support.
 An issue tracker is available for submitting and tracking bugs.
 Last but not the least, you can also get professional support from people, who have real hands-on experience with MPS.

 This is of course hard to say in an objective way from where we stand, but let's try :-) Unlike most other language workbenches, MPS uses a projectional editor.
 We've already discussed the benefits of this approach in the FAQ above.
 Also, MPS is the most comprehensive system in that it provides support for language structure, syntax, type system, constraints, refactoring, transformation and code generation all in a single integrated package.
 As of now, other alternatives such as MetaEdit+ provide better support for grapical syntax, and Xtext provides better Eclipse integration and has a bigger community surrounding it.
 For more detailed comparison you have to make up your own mind, and consider all facts in the context of your own project's needs.
-Take a look at the language workbench competition to learn more.
-You may also consider checking out the MPS case studies and getting in touch with experienced consultants.
+You may also consider checking out the MPS case studies, reading some of the academic papers published about MPS and getting in touch with experienced consultants.

 You should take a look at the freshly renovated documentation page.
 It holds logically organized references to overview articles, tutorials on MPS basic and advanced concepts as well as screencasts and pointers to interesting case studies.